-- 8.1 That PLANNING PERMISSION BE REFUSED for the following reasons: - R1 The proposed two storey side extensions, increase in bulk and massing of the roof form and connection of the detached outbuilding to the main dwelling, by virtue of its increase in bulk and massing would result in disproportionate additions over and above the size of the original dwelling and would constitute an inappropriate form of development which, by definition, would be harmful to the Green Belt.
-The development would also have a limited impact on the openness of the Green Belt.
+- 8.1 That PLANNING PERMISSION BE REFUSED for the following reasons: - R1 The proposed extensions and raised terraces, and connection of the detached outbuilding to the main dwelling, by virtue of the cumulative increase in floor area, bulk and massing would result in disproportionate additions over and above the size of the original dwelling and would constitute an inappropriate form of development which, by definition, would be harmful to the Green Belt.
+The development would also have a limited adverse impact on the openness of the Green Belt.
 No very special circumstances exist to outweigh the substantial harm to the Green Belt by virtue of its inappropriateness.
-As such, the proposal is contrary to Policy CP11 of the Core Strategy (adopted October 2011), Policy DM2 of the Development Management Policies document (adopted July 2013) and the National Planning Policy Framework (2019). - R2 The proposed extensions and alterations when viewed cumulatively by virtue of their excessive scale, bulk and design would over-dominate the host dwelling thereby eroding its special character.
-In addition, the inclusion of a two storey side extension to connect the principle dwelling to the ancillary outbuilding would undermine the historical integrity of the site.
-The proposal would lead to substantial harm of a non-designated heritage asset.
-The development therefore fails to preserve or enhance the character and appearance of the host dwelling and wider area and is therefore would be contrary to Policies CP1 and CP12 of the Core Strategy (adopted October 2011), Policies DM1 and Appendix 2 of the Development Management Policies LDD (adopted July 2013) and the NPPF (2019).
+As such, the proposal is contrary to Policy CP11 of the Core Strategy (adopted October 2011), Policy DM2 of the Development Management Policies document (adopted July 2013) and the National Planning Policy Framework (2019).